evaaldo/FREE-REPO/README.md

 <small>Em andamento⏳</small>

 **BR:** Esse projeto tem o papel de, a partir da localização informada de um cliente hipotético, localizar qual o fornecedor mais próximo para a realização de uma entrega.
-Esse processo é similar ao feito, por exemplo, na busca por um motorista no Uber ou então a busca do restaurante mais próxima no ifood. <br/><br/>
+Esse processo é similar ao feito, por exemplo, na busca por um motorista no Uber ou então a busca do restaurante mais próxima no ifood <br/><br/>
 **EN:** This project's role is to, based on the location provided by a hypothetical customer, locate the closest supplier to make a delivery.
-This process is similar to that done, for example, when searching for a driver on Uber or searching for the nearest restaurant on iFood.
+This process is similar to that done, for example, when searching for a driver on Uber or searching for the nearest restaurant on iFood

 ### 👬 Git Clone

-**BR:** Use o comando abaixo para clonar o repositório.
-**EN:** Use the command bellow to clone the repository.
+**BR:** Use o comando abaixo para clonar o repositório **EN:** Use the command bellow to clone the repository

 ```sh
 git clone https://github.com/evaaldo/PLATAFORMA-TREINAMENTOS.git